thingsping/ion/README.md

   - Instead of the standard SUBSCRIBE, NOTIFY, in this server we use a technique where event-action relationships (which achieves the core functionality of SUBSCRIBE / NOTIFY) is embedded into the server code itself.
 - BLOCKLY based event-action configuration
   - We intend to push this into the repository as soon as we have the first set of client implementations / examples ready.

-## espclient ##
-Work in progress - library and reference implementations for ION compliant endpoints that use the ESP8266 / ESP32